raphaelcohn/vcloud-shell/README.md

   * generate help for commands in shell
   * generate help block
   * man page
-* XML
-  * deal with missing values with a default?
-* Defensive
-  * make more variables readonly (perhaps register a function that makes variables readonly in main?)

 * FIX METADATA format (eg org-metadata) (prefixes)
 * FIX task formatting - seems broken for enableDownload?
-* HELPER function to iterate over links
-  * needs to normalise href, type, name, rel but not skip empty columns

 ##examples
 find a way to validate formats